kluter/LCquickVieweR/README.md

 The methodical approach is a combination of Image Differencing and Multi Temporal Stacking using NDVI.
 This way change is coded by color.
 All processing steps are automatized.

-At this stage [0.0.1] the functions are customized for my latest project, but can be adjusted easily.
+At this stage [0.0.1] some functions are customized for my latest project, but can be adjusted easily.
 `LCquickVieweR` was built during my remote sensing major at University Würzburg.

 ## Installation